 According to federal health authorities, over 70,000 drug overdose deaths occurred in the U.S. in 2017, which resulted in 21.7 deaths per 100,000 people.

 But though recent arrests may have helped curb the problem, aggressive authorities sometimes snare innocent individuals in the wide nets they cast in order to proclaim massive arrest victories in press conferences.

 Not everyone is guilty — but everyone deserves their day in court

 If you or someone in your family faces a charge of possessing, trafficking (distributing) or manufacturing opioids, then don’t delay.
 Contact an experienced drug crime defense lawyer with our law firm immediately.

-If you live in Montgomery County, Fort Bend County, Houston or the rest of Harris County, we will quickly provide you with a free legal review of your case.
+If you live in Montgomery County, Fort Bend County, Houston or the rest of Harris County, we will quickly provide you with a legal review of your case.
 We’ve helped many clients dispute a charge or accusation, sometimes getting a charge reduced or even dismissed before trial.

 Your legal rights must be protected, which may mean finding the best Houston lawyer to defend you against a drug charge.
 You must find a knowledgeable attorney who understands how to defend against a drug charge.

 Contact us today, and explore your choices when facing an opioid drug charge and needing legal help to fight for your rights.